solderlocks/scadder/PHILOSOPHY.md

 # Scadder Architecture & Philosophy

 Scadder was built to solve the OpenSCAD distribution problem.
-HoIver, in building a package manager and Ib vieIr for a 15-year-old compiler, I had to make strict, highly opinionated architectural choices.
+However, in building a package manager and web viewer for a 15-year-old compiler, I had to make strict, highly opinionated architectural choices.
 This document outlines the constraints I embraced and the philosophies that drive the toolchain.

 ### 1. State Without Storage (Serverless by Design)
 Scadder refuses to introduce vendor lock-in.
 I do not want your email, I do not require accounts, and I do not maintain a centralized database of user models.
-* **The URL is the Database:** When you customize a model in the Ib vieIr, the AST delta-diff is compressed directly into the URL.
+* **The URL is the Database:** When you customize a model in the web viewer, the AST delta-diff is compressed directly into the URL.
 You can share exact geometric states instantly.
 * **GitHub is the VFS:** I use `raw.githubusercontent.com` as our global CDN and file system.
 * **Discussions as a Database:** I utilize GitHub Discussions (via Giscus) to handle community comments.
 If Scadder's frontend goes down tomorrow, your models and your conversations still exist natively on GitHub.